 Chrome Development Tools

-The Chrome Development Tools are a set web developer utilities included in the Google Chrome web browser that help developers from all web development technologies quickly edit web pages and visualize its changes, and diagnose problems with its debugging tools at runtime to build better websites.
-In the case of React applications, the Development Tool’s Performance tab helps distinguish which components are loading and how long it takes for them to render.
+Chrome Development Tools are a set of web developer utilities that help engineers and developers from all web development technologies quickly edit web pages and visualize its changes, and fix issues that occur during runtime to build better websites.
+For React applications, the Performance section helps distinguish which components are loading and how long rendering times are impacted.

 LoadView Approach to Optimizing React App Performance

-LoadView takes the stakes higher by utilizing the EveryStep Web Recorder, a powerful scripting tool that simulates client-side operations with websites and applications to test complex user paths and scenarios.
-The EveryStep Web Recorder is capable of capturing complex interactions like mouse clicks, hovers, and movements, image and text verification, menu selections and much more.
-Moreover, testers can load custom data to simulate the same actions from multiple users such as account log-ins, sorting and filtering information, or test dynamic behaviors.
+LoadView takes web app testing to the next level by utilizing the EveryStep Web Recorder, a powerful scripting tool that simulates client-side operations with websites and web applications to test complex user paths and scenarios.
+The EveryStep Web Recorder can capture complex interactions like mouse clicks, hovers, and movements, on-page image and text validation, menu selections, and much more.
+Moreover, testers can load custom data to simulate the same actions from multiple users such as account logins, sorting and filtering information, or test dynamic behaviors.
 Developers can dive deeper into the tests and manually edit the performance script using C# to automate the execution of repetitive tasks within then application.

 Load Testing Applications Written in React.js: Conclusion

 React is one of today’s most on-demand front-end development tools.
 Its component-based development structure reduces development time and proposes the chance for developers to reuse code in an efficient manner.
 However, it is not enough to rely on the library’s fast execution time.
-Development teams must use performance-monitoring tools like React DevTools to successfully identify performance issues and take proper actions to optimize their applications, and LoadView’s EveryStep Web Recorder to accurately replicate user paths and scenarios to diagnose hidden tasks that can potentially be slackening app response time and deteriorating user experience.
-You can try the EveryStep Recorder right now to start scripting user actions within your React applications and upload them for load testing within the LoadView platform.
+Development teams must use performance monitoring tools, like React DevTools, to successfully identify performance issues and take proper actions to optimize their applications, and the LoadView EveryStep Web Recorder to accurately replicate user paths and scenarios to diagnose hidden bottlenecks that can potentially be slowing web app response time and deteriorating the user experience.
+You can try the EveryStep Web Recorder right now to start scripting user actions within your React applications and upload them for load testing within the LoadView platform.

 Sign up for the LoadView free trial and get $20 in load testing credits to get started today!